syndesisio/fuse-online-install/README.md

 with options:

---help                       This help message --create-templates           Only create templates but do not commit or push --git-push                   Push to git directly --verbose                    Verbose log output
+--help                       This help message --git-push                   Push to git directly --verbose                    Verbose log output

 Please check also "fuse_ignite_config.sh" for the configuration values.
 ```

-### Fuse Online Templates

-The templates checked in and tagged with _regular_ tags in pure numeric form (e.g. `1.2.8`) are always referencing upstream images that are available at Docker Hub.

-For a different setup to referencing different images (i.e. the images that are produced by the Red Hat productisation process), yet another set of templates can be generated.

-For this the option `--product-templates` can be used, which generates templates _without image stream definitions_, but referencing supposedly already existing image streams.

-These templates are created with a tag `fuse-ignite-<minor>` (e.g. `fuse-ignite-1.2`) in the Git repository and so can be directly accessed from GitHub.

-An extra step is required to import productised Fuse Ignite Docker images into the Fuse Ignite cluster.
-This is described in the next section.

 ### Importing images